Classical Music Auditions

-- Parents of new applicant’s complete applications from the district website and get an audition appointment time (with the exception of Visual Art Major, they will submit a portfolio prior to the audition day).
+- Parents of new applicant’s complete applications from the district website and get an audition appointment time.
+Portfolio's will be due the day of auditions.
 Siblings of current students are considered new applicants and must complete applications and auditions.
 The application period runs from the week after Winter Break through the 1st week in February.
 Exact dates are set yearly and published each November.
 Online applications must be time stamped by 11:59 pm on the due date to be considered on time.

 - At the time of application, parents and/or students identify the ONE or TWO artistic majors in which the student will audition for placement: Dance, Theatre, Visual Arts, Vocal Music, or Instrumental Music.
 Parents and students follow the directions provided within the application to sign up for an audition day and time.

 - A spreadsheet of those applying and seats available for all grades is created at each site.
 These are downloaded directly from the online application data.